iGit-coder/records/README.md

 # records
-Recording some thing about a basic
+Recording some thing about a beautiful basic